 Performance Management Bell Curve

-How Relevant is Performance Management Bell Curve for Performance Review in 2024
+How Relevant is the Performance Management Bell Curve in 2024?

 Performance Management Bell Curve

-The bell curve is used because it provides a way to compare employees with each other.
+The performance management bell curve is used because it provides a way to compare employees with each other.
 It can also be used to identify problem areas and target interventions.

 Additionally, the bell curve may be used to assess the impact of training and development programs.